Full Circle (Yellowjackets): Plot

+Flashbacks

 Upon finding that Misty (Samantha Hanratty) was responsible for the broken emergency locator beacon, Natalie (Sophie Thatcher) angrily punches her.
-Despite her anger, she decides not to report it to the team.
+Despite her anger, Natalie decides not to report what she's learned to the team.

 The team has tried surviving a new winter, with Hannah (Ashley Sutton) now working alongside Shauna (Sophie Nélisse).
 After finding that their livestock have died, the team concludes that the wilderness needs another sacrifice.
 They once again draw cards to decide, with Taissa (Jasmin Savoy Brown) and Van (Liv Hewson) conspiring to have Hannah selected.
 However, Shauna is aware of them and forces them to move the order, and Mari (Alexa Barajas) is selected.
-She is given a 30-second headstart to run, while the rest of the team prepares to hunt her.
+She is given a 30-second head start to run, while the rest of the team prepares to hunt her.
 During the hunt, Shauna is attacked by Melissa (Jenna Burgess), who tries to choke her, but is unable to do so.
-Natalie is approached by Hannah, who explains that she is simply pretending to be on Shauna's side and helps her in retrieving and fixing the satellite phone.
+Natalie is approached by Hannah, who explains that she is simply pretending to be on Shauna's side and helps Natalie retrieve and fix the satellite phone.
 Akilah (Nia Sondaya) confronts Lottie (Courtney Eaton), revealing Akilah killed the animals to force the hunt.

 Mari removes some of her clothing during the run and escapes into the outskirts, but ends up falling in the spike pit, dying.
 (Note: Mari is revealed to be the "Pit Girl" who dies in the opening sequence in "Pilot".)
 As the group returns, Shauna confronts Natalie again, only to find that it was Hannah in disguise.
 Natalie is seen reaching the top of a snowy cliff, trying to get the satellite phone to work.
-As she uses to ask for help, she hears a male voice saying "I can hear you."
+As she uses it to ask for help, she hears a male voice saying "I can hear you."